 Students who wish to meet with a Divisional Director or Head of School must schedule the appointment with the Administrative Assistant for the Trent Campus.
+Students can request the appointments via email.

 SCHOOL COMMUNICATION

 A school-wide weekly update is distributed on Sundays.
 Campus-specific newsletters are published bi-monthly and distributed on Mondays.
 Athletic newsletters are published weekly on Fridays.
 Anyone who wishes to include information in this newsletter should contact the Director of Advancement.
 Families are encouraged to consult the website on a regular basis as it is updated with important school announcements.